Christoph-Maximilian/GeoServer/README.md

 - `protoc -I protos/ --cpp_out=. protos/geoanalysis.proto`

 # Docker
-For now, build the docker image on your own machine.
+You have the choice - build the docker image on your own machine or download an existing image.
+Last is preferred since it is way faster than building it on your own machine.
 ## Build the docker image locally
 ### Prerequisite
 - Install `docker` on your machine: